New personal data regulations

-On 25 May, EU’s new personal data act, GDPR (General Data Protection Regulation) will come into force in Sweden and Denmark (1 July in Norway).
+On 25 May 2018, EU’s new personal data act, GDPR (General Data Protection Regulation) came into force in Sweden and Denmark (1 July in Norway).
 The new regulation means that it will be much easier for customers to learn what information has been stored about them, and what use the information will serve.
 Personal data is data that can be linked to you as an individual.
 It might be your name, your telephone number, your e-mail address or an assessment.
 The new regulations give you, as a customer, a stronger right to make decisions regarding your personal data.

 What does this mean for EnterCard’s customers?